Giovanni Agnelli: Career

 On 11 July 1899, Agnelli was part of the group of founding members of Fiat S.p.A., an acronym for Fabbrica Italiana di Automobili Torino, which became Fiat; he paid $400 for his share.
 One year later, he was the managing director of the new company and became the chairman in 1920.
 The first Fiat plant opened in 1900 with 35 staff making 24 cars.
 The company was known from the beginning for the talent and creativity of its engineering staff.
 By 1903, Fiat made a small profit and produced 135 cars growing to 1,149 cars by 1906.
 The company then went public selling shares via the Milan stock exchange.
 Agnelli began purchasing all the shares he could to add to his holdings.
 During this time, he overcame scandals and labour problems, such as in the Biennio Rosso.
 He asked Giovanni Giolitti to intervene militarily to clear up Fiat's factories; Giolitti refused.
-When the revolt died down and a workers' delegation, after a failed attempt at self-management, handed him the keys to the factories by demobilizing the armed pickets, he did not seek retaliations.
+When the revolt died down and a workers' delegation, after a failed attempt at self-management, handed him the keys to the factories by demobilizing the armed pickets, he did not seek retaliation.
 He offered a new contract to workers with wages linked to productivity in a period of economic stagnation.

-During World War I, Agnelli became involved with the financier Riccardo Gualino in transport of United States aid to Europe in 1917.
+During World War I, Agnelli became involved with the financier Riccardo Gualino in the transport of United States aid to Europe in 1917.
 They invested in two enterprises in the United States; the Marine & Commerce Corporation of America exported coal and the International Shipbuilding Company made motorized vessels.
 These companies failed when the war ended since they were structured to meet wartime demand but had returned large profits to their owners.
 In early 1918, Agnelli and Gualino made an attempt to take over Credito Italiano.
 They did not succeed but joined the board of directors of the bank.
 Agnelli was vice-president of Gualino's SNIA S.p.A. from 1917 to 1926.
-In the early 1920s, SNIA began to manufacture artificial textile fibers.
+In the early 1920s, SNIA began to manufacture artificial textile fibres.
 Suffering from debt, Agnelli offered to help Gualino in exchange for Fiat shares, and by 1927 he became the major shareholder of Fiat.